haseebshaik00/webCB/README.md

 ## Nodejs
 1) js interpreter running in terminal
-2) the outer most scope in browser is window and in node terminal is global
+2) the outer most scope in browser is window and in node terminal it is global
 3) stuff like window, document, window.location, window.localStorage are not available in terminal
-4)
+4) basically the DOM in browser js doesnt exist in node and BOM(window) scope of browser became global in the terminal
+5) the console of browser became the terminal in node
+6) chrome js engine (V8 engine) + file system + network + http = nodejs
+7) node is internally written using c++ and the node environment is a WORA/WORE write once run anywhere/everywhere environment
+8) npm - node package manager ; use to install nodejs libs on our program
+9)

 <br><br>